Reference Energies for Valence Ionizations and Satellite Transitions: Conclusion

 Various CC methods have been employed to compute IPs (CC2, CCSD, CC3, CCSDT, CC4, and CCSDTQ) and satellite transition energies (CC3, CCSDT, CC4, and CCSDTQ), and their performances have been assessed using the FCI reference values.
 It has been shown that CC3 and CC4 are faithful approximations of CCSDT and CCSDTQ for IPs, respectively, while the CC2 approximate treatment of double excitations induces large errors with respect to CCSD.
 For the satellites, our study reveals that chemical accuracy is reached only at the CCSDTQ level, highlighting the intricate and complex correlation effects involved in such states and their overall challenging nature for computational methods.

 The performance of various propagator methods ($G_0W_0$, G$_0$F(2), $G_0T_0$, and qs$GW$) have also been gauged.
 The poor performance of these methods for satellite transition energies has been discussed in detail.
 These results call for the development of new methods capable of describing such states.
-Studying the convergence of the ADC hierarchy using these new benchmark values is a possible outlook.
+For example, considering explicitly the three-body Green's function in order to describe IPs and satellites on an equal footing could offer significant advantages. \cite{Riva_2022,Riva_2023} Studying the convergence of the ADC hierarchy using these new benchmark values is another possible outlook.
 Finally, assessing methods designed in the condensed matter community, such as the cumulant Green's function, on these small molecular systems would certainly be interesting.
-Work along this line is presently underway.
+Work along this line is presently underway. \cite{Loos_2024a}

 One obvious perspective that needs to be addressed is the extension to transition intensities, which are of crucial importance for direct comparisons with experimental spectra.
 An approximate electronic structure method should not only aim to accurately describe the excited-state energy but also the transition intensities associated with it.
 Within the present SCI formalism, computing intensities is not straightforward but this is feasible, as demonstrated in Refs.~\onlinecite{Mejuto-Zaera_2021,Ferte_2020, Ferte_2022}, and is planned for future investigation.